 It overflows when the water has a high depth.
 Raise it to adjust its height to keep the bubbles and the water level down.
 Sometimes it may take several hours to collect the particles from the collection cup.
 If they fill that cup, causing the skimmer to overflow, adjust the height of the water level.

-There are also other factors responsible for making a skimmer overflow.
+There are other factors responsible for making a skimmer overflow as well.
 Organic compounds and supplements impact the water surface tension.
 Then it causes the skimmer to go haywire instantly and ejects the collected wastes back into your tank water.

 The best way to avoid this situation is to manually clean and keep the cup empty regularly.
 Power cuts can also cause overflowing when the water back-siphons to raise the water level.
 You can install a non-return valve in the return pump.
 That should solve the problem.